How to Leverage Sales Collateral in The Buyer’s Journey [Examples]

 You can take various routes when creating playbooks.
 This type of collateral provides a framework for professionals to help them do their job better.

-One of the most influential playbooks you can create is one that shows your prospect how they can achieve better results with your solution.
+One of the most influential playbooks you can create is one that shows your prospects how they can achieve better results with your solution.

-An example of this is creating a product guide that gives best practices, tips, and tricks for using your solution — this not only provides the prospect with insights into effective techniques but does this while selling them your solution.
+An example of this is creating a product guide that consists of best practices, tips, and tricks for using your solution — this not only provides the prospect with insights into effective techniques but does this while selling them your solution.

 Here’s an example of what we use here at Yesware: